tycrek/degoogle/degoogle.md

   - [Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore) - Aurora Store is simply a fork of the Yalp Store, but with an updated, cleaner UI.
 It can also utilize [microG](https://microg.org/) if you wish to use *very minimal* Google Play services.
   - [Fossdroid](https://fossdroid.com/) - Uses the same library as F-Droid, but with a modern UI similar to that of the Play Store and the ability to view apps by popularity.
   - [G-Droid](https://gitlab.com/gdroid/gdroidclient/) - Also uses the F-Droid repo but with a different UI.
+  - [APKGrabber](https://github.com/hemker/apkgrabber) - Fork of [APKUpdater](https://github.com/rumboalla/apkupdater).
+Both are great tools for avoiding app stores (on Android).
 - Calculator
   - [Simple Calculator](https://github.com/SimpleMobileTools/Simple-Calculator) - Also part of the SMT project.
 Available on F-Droid.
+  - [Calculator N+](https://github.com/tranleduy2000/ncalc) (or NCalc+) - Open-source feature-rich calculator.
+App itself is no longer in development, but the developer does [encourage pull requests](https://github.com/tranleduy2000/ncalc#calculator-n---powerful-calculator-for-android).
+I've used it frequently and it works great.
+Not on F-Droid, but a 3rd party play store can probably find it; or the APK's are available as releases on GitHub.
+You can also compile from source.
 - Calendar
   - [Fruux (mobile app)](https://fruux.com/) - Same service from above provides an Android app.
   - [Etar](https://github.com/xsoh/Etar-Calendar) - Open-source material design Calendar that integrates with the Android Calendar API.
 If you have a CalDAV/CardDAV server, I recommend using [DAVx5](https://www.davx5.com/) to sync with it.
 Available from F-Droid. *Editor note: this is the one I am using*